Homo Sum Positive Psychology Interventions (Part Three).

-More than one hundred positive psychology interventions have been suggested, and most of them are backed by empirical evidence that supports their efficacy in improving people’s well-being and happiness.
+More than 100 positive psychology interventions have been suggested, and most are backed by empirical evidence demonstrating their efficacy in improving people’s well-being and happiness.
 In this article (PPIs, part three) and the other two parts (PPIs, parts one and two), I briefly introduce the most common PPIs (numbers do not represent importance or priority).

 Person-Activity Fit

-PPIs are indeed useful, but like any other technique, they have their own time, place and limitations.
-It is crucial to think critically when using PPIs or any other intervention approaches in clinical, coaching or therapeutic practices.
+PPIs can be very helpful, but like any technique, they have limits and may not fit every situation.
+It’s important to think carefully when using PPIs or other approaches in therapy or coaching.

 Meditations and Mindfulness